MyPureCloud/genesys-cloud-webrtc-sdk/doc/headset.md

     })
 ```
 Value of event:
-* `event: EmittedHeadsetEvents` - string value emitted by the headset library to determine what event had just occurred
+* `event: HeadsetEvents` - string value emitted by the headset library to determine what event had just occurred
 * `payload:` - object containing
     * `name: string` - Name of the recent event as interpretted by the headset device
     * `event`: { containing various items mostly for logging purposes}